What kinds of DApps are being built on Web3?

 - Much harder to restrict, because they have no centralized authority or centralized set of servers

 With these advantages in mind, many developers have already begun building their projects as DApps on Web3.

 There are all kinds of DApps.
 The very first ones were created on the Ethereum network when it launched in 2017, and dealt primarily with decentralized finance (DeFi).
-These early DApps facilitated the permissionless, censorship-resistant trading of crypto assets in the fledgling crypto market.
+These early DApps facilitated the permissionless, censorship-resistant trading of crypto assets.

 Today’s DApps do so much more, serving as a bridge between Web 2.0 and Web3.
 Below are just a few of the more common uses.